ellypaws/sd-discord-bot/README.md

 9. [x] Automatically use the face ADetailer even if the user doesn't specify it
 10. [x] Allow changing vae and searching for hypernetwork models
 11. [x] Command to reload lora, checkpoints, and vae
+12. [x] Interrupt button and cancel from queue
-12. [ ] Implement bubbletea TUI to include logging, progress bar, and api heartbeat
+13. [ ] Implement bubbletea TUI to include logging, progress bar, and api heartbeat
-13. [ ] With bubbletea, add options to restart API, interrupt generations
+14. [ ] With bubbletea, add options to restart API, interrupt generations
-14. [ ] Allow single image generations
+15. [ ] Allow single image generations
-15. [ ] Embed png info into the image
+16. [ ] Embed png info into the image

 ---

 1. [x] Img2Img
 2. [x] Controlnet
 3. [x] 生成を中断する